 Prior to beginning a subscription to any of Kenilworth’s publications, consent to receive the magazine is obtained from the subscriber through the completion of a subscription form (including signature) or through an online form on the Kenilworth website (checking off the consent box is the equivalent of a signature).

-IV.
+VI.
 Limiting Collection

-V. Use, Disclosure, Retention
+VII.
+Use, Disclosure, Retention